rust-lang/rfcs/0000-borrow.md

 # Detailed design

-Writing `&expr` has the effect of dereferencing `expr` as many times as possible (by calling `deref` from the `Deref` trait or by doing a compiler-built-in dereference) and taking the address of the result.
+Writing `&expr` has the effect of dereferencing `expr` as many times as possible (whether smart pointers or borrowed references) and taking the address of the result.
+This is implemented in the same way as the `*` operator, by checking for borrowed references (or `Gc` or `Box` pointers while these are special-cased by the compiler) or the `Deref` trait.

 Where `T` is some type that does not implement `Deref`, `&x` will have type `&T` if `x` has type `T`, `&T`, `Box<T>`, `Rc<T>`, `&Rc<T>`, `Box<&Rc<Box<&T>`, and so forth.

+Note that this operation depends entirely on the static type of the expression being borrowed.
+An expression with generic type and which is not bounded by `Deref` will not be dereferenced, even if at runtime it is a smart pointer.

 `&mut expr` would behave the same way but take a mutable reference as the final step.
 The expression would have type `&mut T`.
 The usual rules for dereferencing